Aqua Bassino

-Aqua Bassino is an alias of Jason Robertson, an Edinburgh-based electronic producer and DJ.
+Aqua Bassino is an alias of Jason Nicholas Robertson, an Edinburgh-based electronic producer and DJ.
 He has released 2 studio albums, 3 EPs and 4 singles of downtempo and house on F Communications.

 Biography

 Jason was a bass player for several jazz-funk bands before moving to the studio to become an electronic musician.
 He issued his first EP, Swirl, on the famous French label F Communications, in 1995, followed by three more (Deeper, Pools and Wave) before his debut album, Beat's n Bobs, in 2001, which melded downtempo and house beats with elements of jazz, soul and blues.
 The album featured Scottish saxophonist Martin Kershaw, British jazz singer Niki King and African diva Nahawa Doumbia, who worked extensively with Frederic Galliano.
 He dedicated the track "Na Na's Waltz" to his grandmother.

 The single "Baby C'Mon" followed in early '02 with remixes by deep house don Ron Trent and Belgian techno producer Fabrice Lig.

 In his spare time, Robertson produces laid-back house and downtempo for Statra under his Jay Salino alias.